Epivaral/AI-AgentDemo/README.md

 ## What this app does
 - Lets users manage tasks using natural language (e.g., "remind me to buy milk", "remove task 2", "what do I need to do?").
-- Supports add, remove, and list actions on a shared to-do list.
+- Supports add, remove, list, and complete actions on a shared to-do list.
 - Handles casual chat and suggestions, not just task management.
 - All task data is stored in a SQL database and accessed via a RESTful Data API.
 - The AI agent interprets user input and manages tasks via the backend.